How To Find A Veterinarian Dentist

 Upon completing the routine exam and teeth cleaning, your veterinary dentist can help you establish a great at-home dental care routine for your pet.
 You can work with your pets’ dentist to find the best level of care for your furry friends.

 Start Your Veterinary Dentist Search to Best Support Your Pets’ Dental HealthYou should begin your search for a veterinary dentist as soon as you can best support your pets’ dental health needs.
 You can simply hop onto the American Veterinary Dental College directory to start building your list of eligible candidates.
 As you narrow down your options, you will come ever closer to giving your pets the dental care they need and deserve.
 Get started today to help your pets thrive day after day.

 What to Do Between Cleanings

 In between cleanings and visits to pet dentists, it is important to keep your pet's teeth clean, and gums healthy.
 Petsmile Professional Pet Toothpaste is so easy to use.
 Simply apply Petsmile Professional Toothpaste to your pet’s teeth.
 Your cat or dog’s tongue will do the rest and swirl Petsmile around their mouth.
-Our proprietary formula Calprox will gently dissolve the protein pellicle a bio-film that forms on your pet’s teeth which plaque and stains adhere to.
+The proprietary technology, Calprox will gently dissolve the protein pellicle a bio-film that forms on your pet’s teeth which plaque and stains adhere to.
 Your cat or dog will love the taste and quickly learn to enjoy having their teeth cleaned on a regular basis at home.
 Owners even use Petsmile as a treat.
 Your pet will soon look forward to having their teeth cleaned daily!